ThisisRDSharma/Siddu-/README.md

 We have calculated the ATR metrics for recent quarters.
 Additionally, we compare the current quarter’s results with the rolling average of the past two quarters to smooth short-term fluctuations, capture underlying trends, and enhance stability in performance assessment

+Our approach involves calculating the absolute difference between the recent quarter's ATR ratio and the six-month rolling average, then evaluating whether the quarterly values fall within the predefined thresholds to ensure a stable and consistent performance assessment.